spyder-ide/spyder-api-docs/docs/plugin_development.rst

    dist                 builds source and wheel package install              install the package to the active Python's site-packages develop              install the package to the active Python's site-packages

-* ``setup.py``, which helps you to install, package and distribute your plugin with ``setuptools``, the standard for distributing Python Modules.
+* ``setup.py``.
+It helps you install, package and distribute your plugin with ``setuptools``, the standard for distributing Python Modules.
-  On this file the ``entry_points`` parameter of ``setup`` is quite important, as it is the one that allows Spyder to identify this package as a plugin, and to know how to access its functionalities.
+  In this file the ``entry_points`` parameter of ``setup`` is quite important, as it is what allows Spyder to identify this package as a plugin, and know how to access its functionalities.

-The ``spyder-pomodoro-timer`` folder has the name you introduced when running ``cookiecutter``.
-Inside this you'll see a folder called ``spyder``, where we will place the code of our plugin.
+The ``spyder-pomodoro-timer`` folder has the same name you entered when you ran ``cookiecutter``.
+Inside it you will see a folder called ``spyder``, where we will place the code of our plugin.

-In the ``spyder`` directory you'll find the following files:
+In the ``spyder`` directory you'll find the following files.

-* ``api.py``: where the functionality of the plugin is exposed to the rest of Spyder.
-That would allow additional functionality to be added from other plugins.
+* ``api.py``.
+Exposes the functionality of the plugin to the rest of Spyder.
+That would allow adding additional functionality from other plugins.

-* ``plugin.py``: is the core of the plugin.
-Depending on the type of plugin we created, here you'll see an instance of ``SpyderDockablePlugin`` or ``SpyderPluginV2``.
+* ``plugin.py``.
+This is the core of the plugin.
+Depending on the type of plugin created, you will see an instance of either ``SpyderDockablePlugin`` or ``SpyderPluginV2``.

   * If it is a ``SpyderPluginV2`` you should set a constant class named ``CONTAINER_CLASS`` with an instance of ``PluginMainContainer``.
   * If it is a ``SpyderDockablePlugin`` you should set a constant class named ``WIDGET_CLASS`` with an instance of ``PluginMainWidget``.

-* ``container.py``: only used for ``SpyderPluginV2`` plugins.
-This file contains an instance of ``PluginMainContainer`` that holds a reference to all graphical elements (or widgets) that the plugin is going to add to the interface.
+* ``container.py``.
+It is only used for ``SpyderPluginV2`` plugins.
+This file contains an instance of ``PluginMainContainer`` which contains a reference to all graphical elements (or widgets) that the plugin will add to the interface.
 This is necessary because Qt requires widgets to be children of other widgets before using them (otherwise they appear as floating windows).
-Since ``SpyderPluginV2`` is not a widget, we need a data structure (i.e. the container) that is a widget for that.
+Since ``SpyderPluginV2`` is not a widget, we need a data structure (i.e. the container) that is a widget for it.

-* ``widgets.py``: in this file we will add the graphical components of our plugin.
-If it is of type ``SpyderPluginV2`` and it does not have widgets, then it is not necessary.
-  We can also place here the instance of ``PluginMainWidget`` necessary for ``SpyderDockablePlugin``, if we are developing that kind of plugin.
+* ``widgets.py``.
+Contains the graphical components of our plugin.
+If the plugin is of type ``SpyderPluginV2`` and it does not have widgets, then it is not needed.
+If the plugin is of type ``SpyderDockablePlugin``, we can  place here the instance of ``PluginMainWidget`` needed for it.

-* ``confpage.py``: this is where you specify the configuration page that will be displayed in ``Preferences``, so that the user can adjust the options of our plugin.
+* ``confpage.py``.
+It includes the specific configuration page that will be displayed in ``Preferences``, so that the user can adjust the options of our plugin.

 =========================